-The first generation of Savannah is the biggest and is a son or daughter of the actual African serval.
+The first generation of Savannah is the biggest and most costly.
+It is a son or daughter of the actual African serval.
 The Second generation Savannah is not quite as big and will retain much of the quirky and fun antics of the F1.
 The third generation is what many seasoned breeders recommend as the entry to Savannah cat ownership.

 After the third generation, the other Savannah cat generations seem to maintain about the same size and still keep that acute mind and curiosity.

-The ‘F’ in the Savannah cat generations stands for filial, not foundation and F1, F2, etc. shows how many generations from the serval.
+The ‘F’ in the Savannah cat generations stands for filial, not foundation, and F1, F2, etc. shows how many generations from the serval.

 F plus a number seems to be the most often used and also the most confusing.
 The F in the Savannah cat stands for filial, not foundation.
 F1 is the proper use of the symbol and the use stems back to Mendelian genetics.
 F is for Filial and 1 for the first-generation offspring of the hybrid.
 If all breeders used the correct subscripts for the generations it would be more accurate.
 However, that is difficult and cumbersome and all breeders use the F and the 1 and most likely do not even know the subscripts should be used at all.

-The numbers, subscripts or not, stand for how many generations away from the original outcross (in this case the serval) any particular cat may be.
+The numbers, subscripts or not, stand for how many generations away from the original out-cross (in this case the serval) any particular cat may be.
 F1 is obviously the son or daughter of a serval when talking about Savannahs.
-F2 is the grandson or granddaughter, and F3 is a great-grandson or great-granddaughter and so on.
+F2 is the grandson or granddaughter, and F3 is a great-grandson or great-granddaughter, and so on.
 This can get tricky if you breed the daughter (F1) of a serval to a great, great, great-grandson (F5) of a serval, however.
 A chart is most likely the best way to understand:

 Savannah Cat F1, F2, F3, and so on can be found in the chart.

-Choose the generation of one cat in the column and the generation of the other cat in the row and where the two meet will be the generation of the two cats being bred.
+Choose the generation of one cat in the column and the generation of the other cat in the row and where the two meets will be the generation of the two cats being bred.
 Another way to explain is to take the cat with the smallest F-number and add one.
 For example an F2 in one column matched with an F6 row meet at F3, that is F2 (the smallest number) plus one.